EvenTorset/fxr/README.md

 This can be useful to see what existing effects do, or to copy parts of existing effects to use in your own, like in [the example script about this](https://github.com/EvenTorset/fxr/blob/main/examples/from_json.js).
 The JSON files can also be edited manually and converted back to FXR after using fxrjson again.

 ## Editing FXR files
-To edit existing FXR files, all you need is an ArrayBuffer or typed array with the file's content.
-The example below is written for Node, but by replacing how you get the buffer and what you do with the output it should also work fine in the browser.
+To edit existing FXR files, you need to first have the library read the file.
+When using Node.js, you can simply give it the file path and await the result.
+If you need to do it in the browser, you can give it an ArrayBuffer or typed array instead of a file path.

+Once it has been read, you can change things in the FXR object to whatever you need.
+The library also provides useful functions for common actions like scaling or recoloring effects.

+Once you have made your changes to the FXR object, you can write it to a file if you're using Node.js, or you can generate an ArrayBuffer with the file's content if you need it to run in the browser.
 ```js
 import { FXR, Game } from '@cccode/fxr'